mnot/I-D/binary-structured-headers/draft.md

 ### Item Payload Types {#inner-item}

-Individual Structured Header Items can be represented using the Binary Payload Types defined below.
+Individual Structured Field Items can be represented using the Binary Payload Types defined below.

 The item's parameters, if present, are serialised in a following Parameter type ({{parameter}}); they do not form part of the payload of the item.